An Interview With Maine's EMS Director on Service Shortages

 Across the country, certain pockets are experiencing hardship.
 Almost a quarter of Pennsylvania’s EMS agencies shut down between 2012 and 2018 due to budget and staffing shortfalls.
 Similar situations have arisen in New York and New Hampshire.

-Areas with low populations do not work well with the for-profit business model because the cost of keeping responders on call 24 hours a day and other operational costs, like fueling and servicing ambulances.
+Areas with low populations do not work well with the for-profit business model because of the cost of keeping responders on call 24 hours a day and other operational costs, like fueling and servicing ambulances.

 With federal support, states created about 300 EMS regions, most of them encompassing multiple counties.
 This facilitated “the EMS system’s interaction with the larger healthcare and public health systems” and made states eligible for federal funding for their EMS programs.